High-fructose corn syrup: Mexico

 Mexico is the largest importer of U.S. HFCS.
 HFCS accounts for about 27 percent of total sweetener consumption, with Mexico importing 983,069 tonnes of HFCS in 2018.
 Mexico's soft drink industry is shifting from sugar to HFCS which is expected to boost U.S. HFCS exports to Mexico according to a U.S. Department of Agriculture Foreign Agricultural Service report.

 On 1 January 2002, Mexico imposed a 20% beverage tax on soft drinks and syrups not sweetened with cane sugar.
 The United States challenged the tax, appealing to the World Trade Organization (WTO).
 On 3 March 2006, the WTO ruled in favor of the U.S. citing the tax as discriminatory against U.S. imports of HFCS without being justified under WTO rules.

 Philippines

-The Philippines was the largest importer of Chinese HFCS.
+The Philippines was the largest importer of Chinese HFCS before 2018.
 Imports of HFCS would peak at 373,137 tonnes in 2016.
 Complaints from domestic sugar producers would result in a crackdown on Chinese exports.
 On 1 January 2018, the Philippine government imposed a tax of 12 pesos ($.24) on drinks sweetened with HFCS versus 6 pesos ($.12) for drinks sweetened with other sugars.